alkhrom/Git-demo2/index.md

 Code points from U+010000 to U+10FFFF (the Unicode top limit) obviously take more than 16 bits to encode - this is exactly what *surrogate pairs*, or simply *surrogates* are for.
 There are 2<sup>20</sup> such points totally.

-With UTF-8 the encoding scheme works as described to output 3, 4 or 5 code units.
+With UTF-8 the encoding scheme works as described here [book to output 3, 4 or 5 code units.

 With UTF-16 two code units become needed (16 bits, or 2 bytes, each), of which one comes as a high surrogate, the other as a low one.
 Each surrogate is 10 bits long, which produces 2<sup>10</sup> 2<sup>10</sup>=2<sup>20</sup> pair combinations strictly equal to the total number of code points to encode.
 In more detail, for a code point above U+10000 do the following to encode it in UTF-16: